em3ndez/tiny-web-server/README.md

 injection) way of getting dependencies into a endpoint (or filter).
 I contrast the differences 21 years ago - https://paulhammant.com/files/JDJ_2003_12_IoC_Rocks-final.pdf, and I've built something rudimentary into TinyWeb that fits "interface injection" style.
-The debate on Dependency Injection
-(DI) vs a possibly global-static Service Locator (that was popular before it) was put front and center by Martin Fowler in https://www.martinfowler.com/articles/injection.html (I get a mention in the footnotes, but people occasionally tell me to read it).
-"Inferface Injection" is mention in that article.
-So is PicoContainer a DI container tech that I co-created with Aslak Hellosøy and that competed with SpringFramework for 5 mins (also 20 years ago).
+The debate on Dependency Injection (DI) vs a possibly global-static Service Locator (that was popular before it) was put front and center by Martin Fowler in https://www.martinfowler.com/articles/injection.html (I get a mention in the footnotes, but people occasionally tell me to read it).
+"Interface Injection" is mention in that article, and predates the trend for D.I when Apache's defunct Avalon Framework promoted it.

 Here's an example of our way.
 Again, this is not D.I., but is IoC from the pre-DI era.